USAJOBS/help-center/how-to/search/sort.md

 This is the last day you can apply to the job.
 We’ll display jobs in ascending order, starting with the earliest close date at the top.

 ## Open date
 This is the first day you can apply to the job.
-We’ll display jobs in descending order, starting with the most recent open date at the top.
+We'll display the most recently opened jobs at the top of your search results.
+For example, we'll display jobs that opened 1 day ago at the top, jobs that opened 3 days ago further down and so on.

 ## Agency
 We’ll display jobs in alphabetical order based on the agency name.